 Rodric: "'I want to be a window to His love.
 So when you look at me you will see Him' are lyrics from my favorite song.
 I want people to look at me and see Jesus Christ written all over my face.
 I still have a long way to go about that."

 I don't believe that God can be a rock or a tree or anything but what He is.
 He is a person and I am created in His image.
 Why take something simple and make it complex to make it sound more majestic or mysterious?
-God is simply a glorified man perfect in every way while I am a mortal man flawed in every way.
-That is why He sent Jesus in the first place so that I can be made perfect.
-That is my story and I am sticking to it.
+God is simply a glorified man, perfect in every way while I am a mortal man flawed in every way.
+That is why He sent Jesus in the first place so that we can be made perfect.

 That is it for this time.
 Thanks to all those who helped with the creation of this article.
 The content might be mine, but the structure and name are inspired by others.
 The plan is to come out with these every week.
 Do not forget to comment.
 You may find your words in my next article!